courtneylouie/Class-Project/README.md

 # Faculty Research in Animal Science

 **Overview**
+This is a project for my Data & Web Technologies for Data Analysis class.
+Skills learned include data wrangling using pandas, plotting using seaborn, word clouds, natural language processing using scikitlearn and TfidfVectorizer, knn regression, knn classification, and kmeans clustering.

 I used the scholarly package to get publication titles, years, and number of citations from Google Scholar for animal science professors at 5 universities in the US.
 One goal was to see whether research topics vary a lot by university.
 For this, I made word clouds.
 Another goal was to make predictions based on the text of the titles.

 **Getting the data**